 Pengcheng Xi

-I'm a senior research scientist at National Research Council Canada (NRC) in Ottawa, Ontario, Canada, where I lead projects on AI for digital health, human motion, and robotics.
+I am a Senior Research Scientist at the National Research Council Canada (NRC) in Ottawa, where I lead projects at the intersection of AI, digital health, human motion, and robotics.

-I did my PhD at CU, where I was advised by Rafik Goubran and Chang Shu.
+I received my PhD in Electrical and Computer Engineering from Carleton University, where I was co-advised by Rafik Goubran and Chang Shu.

 Email / Scholar / X / LinkedIn